macwebapps/login-fe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## NOTES

+Run this in the project directory when "ng serve" does not work
+$ npm install -g @angular/cli@latest

+Issue:
+On Chrome
+Uncaught TypeError: Cannot read property 'apply' of undefined at XMLHttpRequest.desc.get [as ontimeout] (zone.js:1265) at XHRLocalObject.AbstractXHRObject._cleanup (abstract-xhr.js:149) at XMLHttpRequest.xhr.onreadystatechange (abstract-xhr.js:125)
+at XMLHttpRequest.wrapFn (zone.js:1230)
+at ZoneDelegate.invokeTask (zone.js:398)
+at Zone.runTask (zone.js:165)
+at XMLHttpRequest.ZoneTask.invoke (zone.js:460)

+Fix:
+npm install zone.js@0.8.5 --save